World-Class AuD Education

 In year three, you will complete your clinical education with a full-time externship in an audiology clinic within the US.
 Students continue to receive support and guidance from the IHP to maximize their evidence-based, patient-centered practice during their externship experience.

-Scholarships are offered to approximately one-third of each entering class, based on the strength of the application.
+Scholarships are offered based on application strength.
 The scholarships cover varying amounts of the total cost of tuition and fees for the first two years of the program, ranging from 25% to 100%.
 Most students seek and receive financial aid of some kind, including loans.

-The program also has Graduate Assistantship (GA) positions available for any student who wishes to have one.
+The program also has Graduate Assistantship (GA) positions available.
 These are part-time on-campus jobs (about 6-10 hours/week).
-Some allow for students to schedule their own work hours while others have more defined hours.
-Information about how to apply for these opportunities is provided the summer before on-site courses begin.
+Some allow students to schedule their own work hours while others have more defined hours.
+Information about how to apply for these opportunities is provided during the fall semester of the first year.

 Tuition & Fees